Electric vehicles (EVs) challenge the traditional understanding of gears in cars, as most have only a single-speed transmission.

 But remember, engineers love to spice things up.
 Just when you think you’ve got it all figured out, they’ll add a new twist, like gears in an electric car, to keep you on your toes

-In conclusion, electric vehicles typically have one gear, but there are a small number of models that include two.
+In conclusion, electric cars typically have one gear, but there are a small number of models that include two.
 This does not affect driving functionality like it would in a traditional vehicle with a gasoline engine.
-Driving an EV is simpler and more efficient due to the instant power and lack of gears or a clutch.
+Driving an electric car is simpler and more efficient due to the instant power and lack of gears or a clutch.